Engineering applications for Te Papa

 Sense of community

-Daniel says studying in Victoria’s Faculty of Engineering has been a highlight.
+Daniel says studying at the Wellington Faculty of Engineering has been a highlight.

 “I feel comfortable striking up a conversation, or asking for help, with everyone there.
 Victoria is unique because there is a sense of community and life on the campus, which means I love going there every morning.”